-Looking abroad, the Board took note of the outcomes of various parliamentary reviews of the profession in the United Kingdom, notably the Kingman, Brydon and Competition and Market Authority reviews.
+Looking abroad, management took note of the outcomes of various parliamentary reviews of the profession in the United Kingdom, notably the Kingman, the Brydon and the Competition and Market Authority reviews.
 The latter review clarifies that the role of audit regulators is not to prevent a failure of an audit practice at all costs, but rather to ensure that the market can recover and respond sufficiently by moderating the impact on the market, i.e. be resilient.

-This has enabled the Board to consider international regulatory developments in guiding this strategy.
+This has enabled management to consider international regulatory developments in guiding this strategy.

-The Board also considered its role in supporting the government's focus on anti-corruption initiatives, clean governance and the role that auditors, the regulator as well as preparers and users of financial reports should fulfil in respect of strengthening oversight of the financial reporting chain and increasing accountability for those charged with governance (TCWG).
+Management also considered the IRBA's role in supporting the government's focus on anticorruption initiatives, clean governance and the role that auditors, the regulator as well as preparers and users of financial reports should fulfil in respect of strengthening oversight of the financial reporting chain and increasing accountability for those charged with governance (TCWG).